JabRef/jabref/jabref-in-debian.md

+# JabRef in Debian

-This isssue tracks the status of JabRef packaging to Debian.
-The current version at Debian is shown at https://tracker.debian.org/pkg/jabref.
+This file tracks the status of JabRef packaging to Debian.
+The current version at Debian is shown at <https://tracker.debian.org/pkg/jabref>.
+The corresponding debian bug is [810725](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=810725).

 At [koppor's repository](https://github.com/koppor/jabref/), required Debian adaptions to branches are tracked in `debian_x.y` branches.

-The corresponding debian bug is https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=810725

 ## JavaFX libraries